arpit1605/Automatic-SDLC-WebApp/README.md

  - Create a single script using `boto3` that:
  - Deploys the entire infrastructure.
  - Updates any component as required.
  - Tears down everything when the application is no longer needed.

-### The Python Boto3 code takes user input (create/delete) for creating or deleting the entire infrastructure.
+### The Python Boto3 script takes input from the user in the form of action.
+The user needs to specify 'create' to create the entire infrastructure or delete to delete the entire infrastructure.

+## Execution Steps:

-### Executed the script with action as 'create':
+### Step 1: Execute the script with action as 'create':

 ![image](https://github.com/user-attachments/assets/e240bfc2-4df4-4509-8d91-9e9113a927cb)

-### Validating whether all the resouces has been created
+### Validate whether all the resouces has been created:

 ![image](https://github.com/user-attachments/assets/2e0d588d-2971-45c6-88db-896d42bd64b2)